icehaunter/vue3-datepicker/README.md

 | `inputFormat` | `String` | `yyyy-MM-dd` | `date-fns`-type format in which the string in the input should be both parsed and displayed |
 | `locale` | [`Locale`](https://date-fns.org/v2.16.1/docs/I18n#usage) | `date-fns/locale/en` | [`date-fns` locale object](https://date-fns.org/v2.16.1/docs/I18n#usage).
 Used in string formatting (see default `monthHeadingFormat`)
 | `weekStartsOn` | `Number` | 1 | Day on which the week should start.
 Number from 0 to 6, where 0 is Sunday and 6 is Saturday.
 Week starts with a Monday (1) by default |

+## Compatibility

+Package is transpiled and should be usable for everyone with ES6 and above, but the styling of the datepicker itself uses CSS Grid and CSS variables.